xebia-functional/fetch/docs/src/tut/docs.md

 fetchMulti.runA[Id]
 ```

-In the previous example, we fetched a post given its id and then fetched its author.
+In the previous example, we fetched a post given its id and then fetched its topic.
 This
 data could come from entirely different places, but Fetch makes working with heterogeneous sources
 of data very easy.